-Race, Color, Ethnicity, National Origin, Age, and Religion
+Race, Color, Ethnicity, National Origin, Age, Religion, and Veteran Status

-The California State University does not discriminate on the basis of race, color, ethnicity, national origin, age, or religion in its programs and activities, including admission and access.
-Federal and state laws, including Title VI of the Civil Rights Act of 1964 and the California Equity in Higher Education Act, prohibit such discrimination.
+The California State University does not discriminate on the basis of race, color, ethnicity, national origin, age, religion, or veteran status in its programs and activities, including admission and access.
+Federal and state laws, including Title VII of the Civil Rights Act of 1964 and the California Equity in Higher Education Act, prohibit such discrimination.